-MDD Hosting is hands down the best hosting company we have used till date.
-Their server is graced with the award-winning LightSpeed technology while their storage drives are powered by the solid-state type disk drives.
+MDD Hosting is hands down the most customer-friendly hosting company we have used to date.
+Their server is graced with the award-winning LightSpeed technology while the solid-state type disk powers their storage drives.

-As an MDD hosting customer, You’ll be amazed at the speed the MDD hosting staff uses to resolve real hosting problems, sometimes, you’ll be attended to in less than five (5) minutes with the real solution and not just some random links that leads to no where positive.
+As an MDD hosting customer, You’ll be amazed at the speed the MDD hosting staff uses to resolve real hosting problems; sometimes, you’ll be attended to in less than five (5) minutes with the real solution and not just some random links that lead to nowhere positive.

-In summary, MDD hosting servers are lightning fast, rock-solid and gives steady peace of mind.
-Their premium hosting plan (known as semi-dedicated in most other companies) is best for websites with huge daily traffic or that needs higher resources.
+In summary, MDD hosting servers are lightning fast, rock-solid, and give steady peace of mind.
+Their premium hosting plan (known as semi-dedicated in most other companies) is best for websites with huge daily traffic or that need higher resources.

-You can use “WHT50” coupon code to get 50% off one time discount on any of their hosting plans or “monster10” for 10% off lifetime recurring discount.
+You can use “WHT50” coupon code to get a 50% off one-time discount on any of their hosting plans or the “monster10” for a 10% off lifetime recurring discount.

 For more features, Visit the MDD hosting homepage.

 Squidix web hosting is one of those web hosting companies whose sole aim is delivering awesomeness, dedicating more time to their service and customer support than they do on advertising and forceful promotions.

 Squidix web host offers various classes of web hosting plans that are completely optimized for speed.
 At Squidix, you’ll normally get the value for your money.
 They have a good number of positive reviews from real users of their hosting services.